An Extreme Value Bayesian Lasso for the Conditional Left and Right Tails: SIMULATION STUDY

 \subsection{\textsf{SIMULATION SCENARIOS AND ONE-SHOT EXPERIMENTS}}

-In this section we describe the simulation scenarios and present one-shot experiments so to illustrate the proposed method; a Monte Carlo study will be later presented in Section~\ref{mc}.
-For now, we focus on describing the setting over which we simulate the data and on discussing the numerical experiments; \texttt{jags} \citep{plummer2019} code for implementing our methods is available from the Supplementary Material.
+In this section{,} we describe the simulation scenarios and present one-shot experiments so {as} to illustrate the proposed method; a Monte Carlo study {is} presented in Section~\ref{mc}.
+For now, we focus on describing the setting over which we simulate the data and on discussing the numerical experiments. {Code for implementing our methods is available from the Supplementary Material; we used \texttt{jags} \citep{plummer2019} as we have more experience with it, but \texttt{stan} \citep{gelman2015} would look like another natural option that could potentially yield faster mixing and more effective sample sizes at little extra programming cost.} {Throughout we use uninformative Gamma priors, Gamma(0.1, 0.1), for the hyperparameters $\lambda_k$, $\lambda_\nu$, and $\lambda_{\xi}$.}

 Data are simulated according to \eqref{egpdx}, with power carrier $G_{\kappa(\mathbf{x})}(v) = v^{\kappa(\mathbf{x})}$ and with link functions